Kyah Simon: Houston Dash

 After the Breakers folded ahead of the 2018 NWSL season, the NWSL held a dispersal draft to distribute Breakers players across the league.
 Her rights were selected 6th overall by Houston.
 On 28 February, the Dash announced they signed Simon to a contract.
 She made her debut for the Dash on 28 April against the North Carolina Courage in a 2–0 loss.
 Simon scored her first goal of the season in a 1–1 draw against the Portland Thorns FC on 9 May.
 Following the 2019 NWSL season, the Dash and Kyah came to a mutual agreement to depart the club, placing her on the re-entry wire.

 Return to Central Coast Mariners

 In October 2023, Simon re-signed with Central Coast Mariners.
 On 28 January 2024, Simon made her first appearance of the season as a 83rd minute substitute in a 2–0 win over Newcastle Jets.
 This was Simon's first match after 480 days, after spending a lengthy period of time out due to injury.
 In August 2024, the club announced her departure.

 Return to Sydney FC

 In September 2024, Simon returned to former club Sydney FC, signing for the 2024–25 A-League Women season.
 Simon was released by the club after one season, having not made a single appearance for the club.

+Dijon FCO

+In October 2025, Simon was signed by French club Dijon FCO.

+Hibernian

+In August 2026, Simon signed a one-year contract with Scottish club Hibernian.